Monitoring Query Performance

 Common Solutions for Reducing Gather Time

-• Reduce the effect of the preparation time.
-Avoid selecting unnecessary columns (SELECT * FROM...), or reduce the result set size by using more filters.
+To minimize preparation time, avoid selecting unnecessary columns (e.g., SELECT * FROM …) or reduce the result set size by applying more filters.

 Inefficient Filtering